matrix-org/matrix-spec-proposals/proposals/4071-pagination-token-headers.md

 A POST request with a body containing the parameters would also suffice as a solution.
 Like this proposal this would also be a hacky workaround.

+[matrix-spec#223](https://github.com/matrix-org/matrix-spec/issues/223) discusses some other alternative workarouds for the issue.

+[MSC2108](https://github.com/matrix-org/matrix-spec-proposals/pull/2108) proposes using SSE as an alternative.
+This would indeed work, but it's a significant change to implement and deploy everywhere.

 ## Security considerations